NuevoFoundation/workshops/content/english/python-basics/Nested-loops/_index.md

         statement(B)
     statement(A)
 ```
-In the while loop above, when expressionA is false, we will skip the whole block.
-When expressionB is true, we will check expressionB.
-If expressionB is true, statement(B) will be execute.
-If expressionB is false, we will skip and execute statement(A).
-As a conclusion, if expressionA is false, none of the statement will be execute; statement(A) and statement(B) will both be executed if and only if both expressionA and expressionB are true.
+In the `while` loop above, when expressionA is `False`, we will skip the whole block.
+When expressionA is `True`, we will check expressionB.
+If expressionB is `True`, statement(B) will be executed.
+If expressionB is `False`, we will skip and return to statement(A).

+In conclusion, if expressionA is `False`, none of the statements will be executed; statement(A) and statement(B) will both be executed if and only if both expressionA and expressionB are `True`.

 Let us take a look at one example for nested while loop.
  ```python